r-matthew-cline/EndToEndSteeringModel/README.md

 data_manipulation.py - handles creating all of the pickle objects that store the image and label information

 ### steering_model_keras.py
-Description: used to manage the network, the command line options give control
+__Description:__ used to manage the network, the command line options give control

---model - the directory where the model checkpoints are stored
+__--model__ - the directory where the model checkpoints are stored
---action - train, continue, test, info, saliency
+__--action__ - train, continue, test, info, saliency

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;train - start the training of the model from scratch
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_train_ - start the training of the model from scratch
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;continue - continue the training of the model from the initial epoch specified
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_continue_ - continue the training of the model from the initial epoch specified
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;test - evaluate the performance of the modelm on the test set
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_test_ - evaluate the performance of the modelm on the test set
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;info - display the structure of the model
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_info_ - display the structure of the model
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;saliency - examine an example saliency image to see where activations are happening
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_saliency_ - examine an example saliency image to see where activations are happening

---init_epoch - the epoch to load
+__--init_epoch__ - the epoch to load
---batch - batch size to use
+__--batch__ - batch size to use
---iters - the number of epochs to train to
+__--iters__ - the number of epochs to train to

 ### drive_keras.py
-Description: used to control the vehicle in the Udacity self-driving-car simulator
+__Description:__ used to control the vehicle in the Udacity self-driving-car simulator

---model - the directory where the model checkpoints are stored
+__--model__ - the directory where the model checkpoints are stored
---epoch - the version of the model to load based on epoch
+__--epoch__ - the version of the model to load based on epoch
---hist - 1 to perform histogram equalization on the images, 0 for no equalization
+__--hist__ - 1 to perform histogram equalization on the images, 0 for no equalization
---norm - 1 to perform normalization on the images, 0 for no normalization
+__--norm__ - 1 to perform normalization on the images, 0 for no normalization

 ### data_manipulation.py
-Description: creates pickle objects to store a list of the image names in the training, validation, and test sets as well as their labels for easy loading.
+__Description:__ creates pickle objects to store a list of the image names in the training, validation, and test sets as well as their labels for easy loading.
 File structure should conform as follows:

-./Data/Train/Images/ - All training and validation images
+_./Data/Train/Images/_ - All training and validation images
-./Data/Train/Labels/ - Labels from the large training set
+_./Data/Train/Labels/_ - Labels from the large training set
-./Data/Train/interpolated.csv - labels from the smaller training set
+_./Data/Train/interpolated.csv_ - labels from the smaller training set
-./Data/Test/Images/ - All test images from Ch2_001
+_./Data/Test/Images/_ - All test images from Ch2_001
-./Data/Test/testLabels.csv - All test labels
+_./Data/Test/testLabels.csv_ - All test labels